RossNicholson/HelpMe/README.md

 ## 🙏 Acknowledgments

 - Built with ❤️ for the MSP community
-- Inspired by the need for better, more affordable helpdesk solutions
+- Inspired by the need for better, more secure, and ITIL-compliant helpdesk solutions
 - Thanks to all contributors and the open-source community
 - Special thanks to our sponsors and supporters!

 ---

-**HelpMe** - Making IT support management easier, one ticket at a time.
+**HelpMe** - The #1 on-premise, ITIL-aligned helpdesk for MSPs who value privacy, security, and control.